Metalcorp – Analysis and Options for bondholders

 Who is DMR Legal

-DMR Legal is a specialised commercial law firm with offices in Munich and Ulm with a particular focus on finance, restructuring, litigation and corporate law.
+DMR Legal is a specialized commercial law firm with offices in Munich and Ulm with a particular focus on finance, restructuring, litigation and corporate law.
 All partners have several years of experience from major international law firms and are proven experts in their field.
 DMR regularly and predominantly advises creditors on the restructuring of capital market instruments, very often with an international connection.
-In 2022 alone, we have represented bondholders in the restructurings of Adler Group SA, Ekosem Agrar AG and paragon GmbH & Co KG and have always been able to achieve a better position for our clients.
+Recently, we were involved in the restructurings of R-Logitech SAM, Adler Group SA, Ekosem Agrar AG, paragon GmbH & Co.
+KG as bondholder representatives and were always able to achieve a better position for our clients.

 Our analysis is based on public information only and our experience from comparable cases.
 DMR cannot be held liable in any way whatsoever to any third person.
 For anindividual assessment, please contact us by telephone at +49 89 21 52 73 96 or by e-mail at email@example.com.